Should iGaming Operators Develop Betting Technology In House?

-The betting technology that powers the most popular online sportsbooks and casinos around the world is the driving force behind an online gambling industry that’s projected to be worth $127 Billion USD by 2027.
-Without the backend technology to facilitate deposits, wagers, and payouts between operators and their players, the online gambling industry simply wouldn’t exist.
+The betting technology that powers the most popular online sportsbooks and casinos around the world is the driving force behind an online gambling industry that’s projected to be worth $153 Billion USD by 2030.
+Without the backend technology to provide games, facilitate deposits, wagers, and payouts between operators and their players, the online gambling industry simply wouldn’t exist.

-But who’s responsible for creating this betting technology?
-And as someone who runs or wants to run their own iGaming business, should you develop your own betting technology in-house?
+But who’s responsible for creating this technology?
+And as someone who runs or wants to start an online casino, should you develop your own betting technology in-house?

 Let’s start by answering the first question.